21 Fun Things to Do in Central Park, New York City

 The Mall, known as the “promenade”, is the only straight path in Central Park.

-Head along the Mall, lined with a gorgeous canopy of American elm trees on either side, towards famous writers of the past.
+Another one of the many things to do in Central Park is head along the Mall, lined with a gorgeous canopy of American elm trees on either side, towards famous writers of the past.

-It’s not just Shakespeare you will see commemorated in Central Park.
-The Literary Walk, at the south end of the mall, has statues of renowned writers, Robert Burns, Sir Walter Scott, and Fitz-Greene Halleck.
+It's not just Shakespeare you will see commemorated in Central Park.
+The Literary Walk, at the south end of the mall, has statues of renowned writers, such as Robert Burns, Sir Walter Scott, and Fitz-Greene Halleck.

 Snap a picture with your favorite literary figure, then you can follow the path directly to Bethesda Fountain for more exploration.